Gillette (singer): 1994–1999: "On the Attack" and "Shake Your Money Maker"

 After the massive global success of "Short Dick Man", the producers of 20 Fingers decided to release a full Gillette solo album, called "On the Attack" in Brazil, Canada, Scandinavia, Australia, Japan, Portugal, Chile, South Korea, U.S. and other selected countries, while in Poland and Germany, they released it as a 20 Fingers debut studio album, still credited as "20 Fingers feat.
 Gillette", retitled "On the Attack and More", an altered cover art and two bonus tracks.
 20 Fingers continued to release the singles "Mr. Personality" and "You're a Dog" under the name "20 Fingers feat.
 Gillette" in Poland and Germany, while as Gillette solo releases everywhere else.
 In 1996, Gillette released her second studio album Shake Your Money Maker, again fully produced by 20 Fingers, and its three single releases "Do Fries Go With That Shake?", "Bounce" and "Shake Your Money Maker" between 1996 and 1997.
 The album and its three singles did not chart well.

 2000–2005: "Did I Say That?" and Peekaboo Revue

-In 2000, 20 Fingers wrote and produced the song "Sex Tonight" off of Gillette's third solo album "Did I Say That", which was the first and only release out of the album and became a minor club hit in the U.S. Gillette was cast in several independent films, and in 2004, she co-founded a Cabaret group named the Peekaboo Revue.
+In 2000, 20 Fingers wrote and produced the song "Sex Tonight" off of Gillette's third solo album "Did I Say That", which was the first and only release out of the album and became a minor club hit in the U.S. In 2004, she co-founded a Cabaret group named the Peekaboo Revue.
 In 2005, after a year of performances, the group eventually went their own ways.
 Gillette has been retired from rapping and acting ever since.
 She has a husband and children.